cjdbarlow/bedside-notebook/management/resp/olv.md

 Lung isolation and one-lung ventilation:
 * Has many uses in thoracic surgery and ICU
 * May be difficult to achieve
 * May lead to complications and physiological compromise
+Clinically meaningful hypoxia in ~10% of thoracic surgery during OLV.

 ##Indications
 Absolute: